BackofenLab/Cherri/README.md

 #### Input Parameter
 - input_path: path to folder storing all input data
-- list_of_replicats: list_of_replicats
+- list_of_replicats: list_of_replicates
 - overlap_th: path output reposetory
-- experiment_name: name of the datasoruce of positve trusted RRIs
+- experiment_name: name of the data soruce of positve trusted RRIs

 #### Output
 - trusted RRIs in tabulat format